-&lt;sup>9 DG International Ratings SRL and INC Rating SP Zo.o..
-Please see https://www.esma.europa.eu/press-news/esma-news/dginternational-ratings-srls-cra-registration-withdrawn and https://www.esma.europa.eu/press-news/esma-news/inc-ratingscra-registration-withdrawn As per CRR Article 4(1) subparagraph 98, 'external credit assessment institution' or 'ECAI' means a credit rating agency that is registered or certified in accordance with Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies or a central bank issuing credit ratings which are exempt from the application of Regulation (EC) No 1060/2009.
+&lt;sup>9 As per CRR Article 4(1) subparagraph 98, 'external credit assessment institution' or 'ECAI' means a credit rating agency that is registered or certified in accordance with Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies or a central bank issuing credit ratings which are exempt from the application of Regulation (EC) No 1060/2009.

-11 "Euler Hermes Rating GmbH" has been renamed to "Scope Hamburg GmbH (previously Euler Hermes Rating GmbH)".
+&quot;Euler Hermes Rating GmbH" has been renamed to "Scope Hamburg GmbH (previously Euler Hermes Rating GmbH)".